kelaberetiv/aiap-field-guide/02_a_month_of_data-management/week-5.md

 # Your Mission:

-1. Refer to the Official Documentation of the Data Architecture technologies listed below:
+1. Refer to the web resources (wikipedia/developer documentation etc) of the Data Architecture technologies listed below:
 2. Research what an exemplar solution for each technology looks like.
 3. Build an example